OVERVIEW OF GRANT SEEKING OFFICES/STAFF

 Diane Farrell, Program Coordinator, 4065, firstname.lastname@example.org: Diane will help you register with federal agencies and upload documents to your electronic application.
 She carries the final burden of submitting your grant.
 (Often these uploads take several hours and, with some agencies, you do not get confirmation for days.)
 Grants.gov anticipates slower processing times due to increased activity on the system, so it is best that you plan to submit your grant at least 3-5 days ahead of the due date.
 Diane also does the final check on the full proposal and packages the documentation for your awarded grant prior to its transition to the Controller's Office to fulfill fiscal responsibility.

-University Relations, Development
+University Advancement, Development

 - Responsible for securing funding from private sources (foundations, corporations, alumni, etc.).